Trump, coaches push for college football as cracks emerge - WHIZ News

 President Donald Trump on Monday joined a U.S. senator and a number of coaches calling to save the college football season from a pandemic-forced shutdown as supporters pushed the premise that the players are safer because of their sport.

-The Mountain West became the second conference in the NCAA’s Football Bowl Subdivison to do just that, joining the Mid-American Conference in giving up hope on playing any sports in the fall.
-Farther east, Old Dominion canceled fall sports, too, becoming the first school in college football’s highest tier to break from its league; the rest of Conference USA was going forward with plans to play.
+The Mountain West became the second conference in the NCAA’s Football Bowl Subdivison to do just that, joining the Mid-American Conference in giving up hope on playing any sports in the first semester.
+Back east, Old Dominion canceled fall sports, too, becoming the first school in college football’s highest tier to break from its league; the rest of Conference USA is going forward with plans to play.

+A Big Ten spokesman said no votes on fall sports had been taken by its presidents and chancellors as of Monday afternoon.
+The conference’s athletic directors were scheduled to meet later in the day, but it’s the university presidents who will have the final say on whether football is played.
+In the Pac-12, presidents were scheduled to meet Tuesday, a person familiar with the meeting told AP condition of anonymity because the meeting was not being made public,

 “Best advice I’ve received since COVID-19: ‘Be patient.
 Take time when making decisions.
 This is all new & you’ll gain better information each day,’” SEC Commissioner Greg Sankey posted on Twitter. ”Can we play?
 I don’t know.
 We haven’t stopped trying.”